Portkey-AI/docs/caching.md

 ### Enabling cache

-To enable caching, pass the following header in your requests.
+To enable caching, pass the following headers in your requests.

 ```
     "x-portkey-cache": true
     "Cache-Control": "max-age:1000"
 ```

 The `x-portkey-cache` enables or disables cache storage and retrieval.
-The `Cache-Control` header takes a `max-age` in seconds.
+The `Cache-Control` header accepts `max-age` in seconds.
 The minimum value for `Cache-Control` is 30.
-If you don't provide this header, we will automatically cache requests for `7*24*60*60 seconds` (7 days).
+If you don't provide this header, we will automatically cache requests for `7*24*60*60 seconds` (7 days) when the `x-portkey-cache` is set to `true`.

 ### Invalidating Cache